MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-cdn-support.md

 ![Add a rule dialog box](./media/CDN_CachingRule.png)

+> [!NOTE]
+> The following instructions refer to completing routing setup steps for your site domain.
+If the domain that you will use is already **active and live**, follow the instructions for [adding a custom domain to your Azure Front Door] ("https://docs.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain") instead of the next section CNAME updates.

 After this initial configuration is deployed, you must add your custom domain to the configuration for Azure Front Door Service.
 To add the custom domain (for example, `www.fabrikam.com`), you must configure a Canonical Name (CNAME) for the domain.

 The following illustration shows the **CNAME configuration** dialog box in Azure Front Door Service.

 ![CNAME Configuration dialog box](./media/CNAME_Configuration.png)

-> [!NOTE]
-> If the domain that you will use is already active and live, contact support to enable this domain with Azure Front Door Service to set up a test.

 You can use Azure Front Door Service to manage the certificate, or you can use your own certificate for the custom domain.